|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-In 1997, the wreckage of this aircraft was rediscovered in the Adelbert Mountains.
+In 1997, the wreckage of this aircraft was rediscovered in the Adelbert Range.

 Melvyn Maltz visited the crash site:

 "According to locals, the pilot was killed, but the navigator survived the crash but was later executed by the Japanese.
 The pilot's body was recovered soon after the crash."

 McDonald was officially declared dead on March 31, 1944 when excecuted as a Prisoner Of War (POW) and remains listed as Missing In Action (MIA).
 He is memorialized at Lae War Cemetery on the Lae Memorial on panel 7.

 Paul Eden (nephew of Charles McAllister)